noir-lang/noir/docs/docs/about_aztec/roadmap/features_initial_ldt.md

 - public functions
   - May read and modify public state.
 - `constructor` functions, for initialising contract state.
-- `import` other Noir contracts, so their functions may be called.
+- `import` other Aztec.nr contracts, so their functions may be called.
 - Nested function calls, for contract composability
   - private functions can call private functions of other contracts, and receive return values.
   - private functions can call public functions any contract.